 The Company purchases a broad range of materials and components at market prices in connection with its manufacturing activities.
-Major purchased items include pressure sensitive label stock and extruded films, and inks for the production of labels, aluminum slugs for the manufacture of extruded aluminum aerosol cans and bottles and polyolefin resins and polypropylene caps for the manufacture of plastic tubes.
+Major purchased items include pressure sensitive label stock and extruded films, and inks for the production of labels; aluminum slugs for the manufacture of extruded aluminum aerosol cans and bottles; and polyolefin resins and polypropylene caps for the manufacture of plastic tubes plus tooling and printing plates across all business lines.

-The Company is not dependent on any single source of supply in its Label or Tube Divisions.
+The Company is not dependent on any single source of supply in its Label or Tube Segments.
 The materials required for its manufacturing operations have been readily available and the Company does not foresee any significant shortages in the future.
 Sufficient power for manufacturing operations is available from local utilities or power companies in most jurisdictions.

-Over 90% of aluminum slugs used in the aluminum aerosol industry in North America come from a single supplier.
+Over 90% of the aluminum slugs used in the aluminum aerosol industry in North America comes from a single supplier.
 The cost of slugs for aluminum aerosol cans varies with the cost of aluminum, a traded commodity, which has historically been subject to periodic dramatic fluctuations.
 The Company partially hedges this cost and matches it to specific customer contracts.
 This is achieved by entering into forward contracts with its suppliers and by purchasing futures contracts for aluminum ingot on the London Metals Exchange for up to two years in the future.
-In the past, the Company had aluminum futures contracts that were not directly related to long term customer contracts.
-Due to the volatility of aluminum pricing in 2008 and 2009, these futures contracts had a significant negative impact on the Container Division's operating results.
-As of December 31, 2010, all of the Company's aluminum futures contracts for future periods.
+In the past, the Company had aluminum futures contracts that were not directly related to long-term customer contracts.
+Due to the volatility of aluminum pricing in 2008 and 2009, these futures contracts had a significant negative impact on the Container Segment's operating results.
+As of December 31, 2012, all of the Company's aluminum futures contracts were tied to specific customer contracts for future periods.